Zhang-xiaokun/DPAN4Rec/README.md

 # DPAN4Rec
 This is our implementation for the paper:

-_Dual Part-pooling Attentive Networks for Session-based Recommendation_
+_Dual Part-pooling Attentive Networks for Session-based Recommendation._  Xiaokun Zhang et at.

-Xiaokun Zhang, Hongfei Lin, Liang Yang, Bo Xu, Yufeng Diao, Lu Ren

-at _Neurocomputing, 2021_
+at _Neurocomputing 440 (2021): 89-100._

 paper link: https://doi.org/10.1016/j.neucom.2021.01.092